Home Start Here Conditions Specialists Recovery FAQ Resources

 Healing continues — and the hardest emotional stretch

-Physical strength gradually returns but fatigue persists.
-This is typically identified as the hardest emotional period — once the crisis has passed, grief and PTSD symptoms often peak.
-Hormonal changes from abrupt surgical menopause (if ovaries were removed) may begin.
+Physical strength returns slowly, but fatigue persists.
+This is often the hardest emotional stretch — once the crisis has passed, grief and PTSD symptoms tend to peak.
+Hormonal changes may begin if ovaries were removed.

 Mo 3–6